JohannesLorenz/lmms-wiki/Compiling-lmms-(On-Windows).md

 # Compiling LMMS on Windows
 ## WARNING:  This is an experimental process.
 Proceed at your own risk.

+ * **Note:** This tutorial was created in an effort to enable code debugging on Windows.
+This tutorial is not yet supported.
+Please find our official Windows build tutorial here: [Compiling-lmms-(On-Windows)](https://github.com/LMMS/lmms/wiki/Compiling-lmms-(On-Windows))

 ###Building LMMS Using MSYS2 and mingw-w64 on Windows 64-bit

  1. Download and install `msys2` from https://msys2.github.io/